josiah-d/Predict-Directional-Thought/README.md

-# UsingOpenBCI to Predict Directional Thought
+# Using OpenBCI to Predict Directional Thought

 ## Data